.45 ACP: Performance

 In its expanding hollow point form, it is also particularly effective against human targets.
 In tests against ballistic gelatin, a 185 gr hollow point traveling at 1,050 ft/s expanded to about .76 in.
 This is a significantly large permanent wound cavity for a handgun projectile.
 For those who follow the energy dump and/or hydrostatic shock theories of wounding ballistics, this is ideal.
 While slightly decreasing penetration and likewise the chance of hitting a vital organ, a large diameter wound will cause more blood loss.
 There is also a reduced likelihood of overpenetration, meaning that it is more likely that the projectile will transfer all of its kinetic energy to the intended target, thus more reliably incapacitating them.

 Drawbacks for military use include the cartridge's large size, weight, and increased material costs in comparison to the smaller, flatter shooting NATO standard 9×19mm Parabellum cartridge, a cartridge which uses less powder, brass, and lead per round.
 Standard 9mm NATO ammunition has a more limited armor penetration capability—a deficiency shared with .45 ACP, whose large, slow bullet does not penetrate armor to any great extent.
-The low muzzle velocity also makes the bullet drop more over long ranges, making hits more difficult; however, it is important to note that the vast majority of self-defense situations involving handguns typically occur at close ranges.
+The low muzzle velocity also makes the bullet drop more over long ranges, making hits more difficult; the vast majority of self-defense situations involving handguns typically occur at close ranges.

 After two years of testing, one of the final FBI comments was that services that adopt (or stay with) .40 S&W or .45 ACP, did so at the risk of increased recoil and a possible reduction in accuracy as 9×19mm with premium quality ammunition had nearly exactly the same performance.
 A factor rated by the recent FBI testing was accuracy and time to recover.
 The .45 ACP handguns ranked last, largely due to increased recoil.